A family of products designed to enhance the communication experience for couples in long distance relationships.

 Sync & Harmony

 A family of tools designed to enhance the communication experience for couples in long distance relationships.
-Sync is a small, intimate device created to ensure couples stay connected through out the day, and Harmony is an in-home device designed to synchronies couples living spaces and feel as if they were together under the same roof.
+Sync is a small, intimate device created to ensure couples stay connected through out the day.
+Harmony is an in-home device designed to synchronize couples living spaces to feel as if they were together under the same roof.

 About Sync & Harmony

 IxD for Consumer Products HP-Sponsored studio.
 HP Inc. & ArtCenter partnered up for one semester to redefine communication and interactivity with a human centric approach and conceptualize a more intuitive and connected computing experience.

 This project was worked on by an amazing team of four.
 Our scope was to use the power of computing to design a better communication experience for couples in committed, long-distance relationships.

 Calvin Lien Industrial Design Art Direction

 Create a more intimate communication experience using technology and embrace the way we naturally communicate.
 Create a unique product solution where where technology is embedded into our lives rather than distracting us away from what really matters - our loved ones.

 See the research and insights that drove this project and our process and development of Sync & Harmony.